 what we thought.
 And that's what we're here for.
 From college to career-we've got

 you covered.
 So get going!
 Your future's waiting.

-The Princeton Review developed the survey with the assistance of an advisory board the company formed for this project in 2009.
+The Princeton Review developed the survey with the assistance of an advisory board formed for this project in 2009.
 Advisory board members included faculty at top institutions offering game design courses and professionals at leading companies in the gaming industry.
 The survey, which has more than 50 questions, covers a wide range of topics, from academics and faculty credentials to graduates' employment and career achievements.
 Some of the survey questions asked of each school are below.

 The selection and ranking of schools for the list was based on criteria that broadly covered the quality of the curriculum, faculty, facilities and infrastructure.
-The Princeton Review also factored in data it collected from the schools on their scholarships, financial aid and career opportunities.
+The Princeton Review also factored in data it collected from the schools on their scholarships, financial aid, and career opportunities.

 What game design-related courses do you offer for undergraduates?